Name: William Edward Burgess

 The first three photos were provided by A. Raymon Thacker of Scottsville, Virginia.
 Raymon served as Scottsville's mayor for over 30 years and was a close friend of Willie Burgess.

-The Burgess wedding photo was provided by Rita and William Burgess of Palmyra, Virginia; William is the grandson of William 'Willie' Edward and Ellen Gentry (Cornett) Burgess.
+The photos of the Burgess wedding, Idylwood, and William and Gentry Burgess were provided by Rita and William Burgess of Palmyra, Virginia; William is the grandson of William 'Willie' Edward and Ellen Gentry (Cornett) Burgess.

 Scottsville Museum · 290 Main Street · Scottsville, Virginia 24590 · 434-286-2247